How to create an effective charity communications strategy

 Charities are all about people power, and getting people together is a staple in raising funds and awareness and fostering meaningful and lasting connections with the communities you represent and serve.

 Just think about Cancer Research UK’s Race for Life, Red Nose Day for Comic Relief, and Movember.
-All of these are leading charity fundraising events that have built nationwide awareness and achieve incredible things every year.
+All of these are leading charity fundraising events that have built nationwide awareness and continue to achieve incredible things each year.
 But what goes into creating an event that will run and run?

-- Defining goals: What do you want to achieve from your event?
-Fundraising, awareness, and engaging your community are typical areas charities focus on.
+• Defining goals: What do you want to achieve from your event?
+Fundraising, awareness, and engaging your community are typical areas charities focus on, and having clear, strategic objectives will help you organise all the necessary work and utilise your resources effectively.

-- Working out the hook: What form will your event take?
+• Working out the hook: What form will your event take?
 Do you want people to get involved with a fitness event like a run or bike ride, or do you want to gather people for talks, music or comedy performances, or online quiz nights?
-Picking an event that feels relevant to your work and mission will build brand cohesion and make people relate your event with your charity and vice versa.
+Picking an event that feels relevant to your work and mission will build brand cohesion and help people associate your event with your charity and vice versa.

-- Following up: Thanking people for their attendance, effort, fundraising, and support gives everyone a feel-good moment once the fun is over.
-It also gives you the opportunity to celebrate what you’ve achieved and how your event is going to feed into your work in the future.
+• Following up: Thanking people for their attendance, effort, fundraising, and support gives everyone a feel-good moment once the fun is over.
+It also gives you the opportunity to celebrate what you’ve achieved and how your event is going to help beneficiaries and feed into your future work.

-- Analysing the impact: Make sure to decide what metrics to analyse to measure the success and impact of your event after the fact.
+• Analysing the impact: Make sure to decide what metrics to analyse to measure the success and impact of your event after the fact.
 Do you want to know about funds raised, new donors gained, or something else?
-Asking your audiences directly for feedback will also give you some incredibly valuable insight into what went well and what you can work on in the future.
+Including audience feedback surveys in your external communications plan is an easy way to give you some incredibly valuable insight into what went well and what you can work on in the future.

 Case studies of successful charity communications

 Need some real-world inspiration?
-Let’s look at some examples of great charity communications that boosted awareness, brought communities together, and had some serious impact for amazing causes.
+Let’s look at some examples of great charity communications that boosted awareness, brought communities together, and made a meaningful impact for important causes.

 The RSPCA’s user-generated content

 Getting your audience to generate content for you on social media is an incredibly cost-effective way of building social connection and increasing awareness of your work.
-So, the RSPCA encourages its followers to post pictures of themselves with their adopted pets, creating feel-good content that everyone loves.
+So, animal welfare charities such as the RSPCA often use adopter stories and pet imagery to build emotional connection online, creating positive, emotionally engaging content.

 It’s such a simple idea, but it simultaneously builds strong emotional connections and demonstrates the RSPCA’s purpose and impact in a very rich social environment.
-Existing donors and adopters get a renewed sense of pride and love for their pet, and they’re living examples of just how wonderful the RSPCA’s work is.
+Existing donors and adopters get a renewed sense of pride and love for their pet, and they’re living examples of the value and impact of the RSPCA’s work.

 It also compels people who haven’t adopted from the RSPCA before to take a look at the animals who are still looking for a loving home, donate time or money, or share stories.
 There are many ways to build awareness and affection for your charity brand, but the RSPCA has used one of the simplest in the social media landscape.